Death Knell for Democracy

 Over the past several years, the issue of parliamentary immunity has increasingly been discussed in Cambodia in the context of the rights and privileges of Members of Parliament, and particularly those of the opposition.
 Cambodian lawmakers are afforded parliamentary immunity in the country’s Constitution, as well as other statutes, but this immunity has been lifted seemingly without justification and without adherence to the legislation and regulations that govern it.
 This Legal Analysis presents a review of Cambodian legal provisions on parliamentary immunity and highlights the particularly problematic and vague aspects of these provisions.

 This Annex includes individual case timelines of lawmakers referenced in the report.
-The timelines can be downloaded as a single document (Annex II) or as individual case files, by clicking on the links below.
+The timelines can be downloaded as a single document (Annex II – last updated in March 2017) or as individual case files (up to date as of October 2017), by clicking on the links below.

 Sam Rainsy Party (SRP) Senator Hong Sok Hour was charged in August 2015 with forgery and incitement under the Criminal Code for a video he posted on Sam Rainsy’s Facebook page.
 The video included Khmer-language text he alleged to be Article 4 of a 1979 treaty between Cambodia and Vietnam, which said that the two countries had agreed to dissolve the border.
 Since this version of the article was fake (the real version makes no mention of dissolving the border), Hong Sok Hour was tried for forgery of public documents, as well as incitement.
 As a Senator, his arrest was based on the authorities’ argument that he was caught “in flagrante delicto” (in the act of committing a crime) and the Senate therefore lifted his parliamentary immunity.
 On 7 November 2016, he was convicted and sentenced to seven years in prison.